 Because the data is so sparse, changes in fees over time are even more difficult to determine.

-As we slowly recover from the mortgage crisis and continue to work in an environment where we have the lowest cost of capital in our lifetimes, I am seeing two recent trends in M&A advisory fees:
+As we continue to recover from the mortgage crisis and continue to work in an environment where we have the lowest cost of capital in our lifetimes, I’m seeing two trends in M&A advisory fees over the past few years:

 1. An increase in success fees of 1 to 2% (of total transaction size), and